una/una.github.io/_posts/blog/2017-01-26-save-for-offline.md

        pageResources.push(imageArray[i].src);
      }

-      // Open the unique cache for this URL. caches.open('offline-' + currentPath).then(function(cache) {
+      // Open the unique cache for this URL caches.open('offline-' + currentPath).then(function(cache) {
         var updateCache = cache.addAll(pageResources);

-        // Update UI to indicate success.
+        // Update UI to indicate success
-        updateCache.then(function() {
+        // Or catch any errors if it doesn't succeed updateCache.then(function() {
           console.log('Article is now available offline.');
-        });

-        // Catch any errors and report.
-        updateCache.catch(function (error) {
+        }).catch(function (error) {
           console.log('Article could not be saved offline.');
         });
       });